 No matter how proud you are of your achievements—and you should be proud—they shouldn’t necessarily be your main “selling point.”
 We’re not saying you should subtly throw in some information about the awards you’ve earned.
 We’re just saying they shouldn’t be the focus of your resume.

 Your resume should tell your story, and your accomplishments are part of that.
-So, you may want to consider including your Awards section right under your Experience section, which should be the focus of your resume.
+So, you may want to consider including your Awards section right under your Experience section, which is the resume section that should be the focus of your resume.

 Keep formatting consistent.